Foxite/PatreonDownloader/README.md

 - The link to the /api/posts page for the creator you want to download the content of.
 This tells the program where to look for posts.
 - Your session token.
 This allows the program to download everything you have access to.
 The program can automatically extract this cookie from supported browsers, or you may enter it yourself.

 **Do not take this lightly.** Your session token can be used to gain full access to your account.
 As such, I encourage healthy paranoia when using this program, which is why the full source code is available.
+Read the Security heading below for more details.

 To actually get the information: